thatrandomperson5/automate-replit/docs/src/index.rst

 ========

 .. note::
-    Using `asyncio.gather` or another async concurrent method will increase preformance by grouping requests into groups of 5.
+    Using :meth:`asyncio.gather` or another async concurrent method will increase preformance by grouping requests into groups of 5.